 Mobility and Fitness

-A: A moderate level of fitness is required.
+A: A basic level of fitness is required as minimum for all our tours.

 We have three types of group tours with different fitness level requirements.
 Please refer to the Tour Types page of our website for details.

-Our ‘Signature’ tours tend to take our guests off the beaten path into the backstreets and scenic walks.
-Over a day, guests on this style of tour need to be fit enough to comfortably cover 5-8 km over the course of a day.
+Average fitness – Our Signature Tours require this level of fitness.
+You will need all the requirements above plus extra fitness.
+Signature Tours sometimes take you off the beaten tourist path into the backstreets or scenic walks and guests on this style of tour need to be fit enough to comfortably cover 5-8 km over the course of a day.
+Signature Tours are also faster paced than Comfort Tours and you need to have good mobility and aerobic fitness.

-If you select one of our 'Active' style tours you will need a higher level of mobility.
-Typically, such tours go on walks of 7-10 km and there may be hills in the terrain.
+Good fitness - If you select one of our 'Active' style tours you will need a higher level of mobility and fitness.
+Typically, such tours go on walks of 8-12 km in total over the course of a day, and there may be hills and uneven terrains.

 Luggage and Laundry